zjohn77/retrieval/README.md

 ![demo2](demo2.gif "demo2")

-Right above is a demo Express app (see [MEAN stack](http://mean.io/)) with full-text search capability added.
+Right above is a demo Express app (see [MEAN stack](http://mean.io/)) enhanced with full-text search capability.
 The easy way to try this demo is to run its docker image as below, then point browser to **localhost:3000** .
 ```bash
 docker run --rm -d -p 3000:8080 jj232/retrieval
 ```